Small streams in agricultural ecosystems are heavily polluted with pesticides

-Category: Climate Hits: 2Pesticides safeguard agricultural yields by controlling insects, fungi, and weeds.
+Category: Climate Hits: 9Pesticides safeguard agricultural yields by controlling insects, fungi, and weeds.
 However, they also enter streams and damage the aquatic communities.
 In a nationwide monitoring program, scientists have shown that the governmental thresholds for pesticides are generally too high and that these levels are still exceeded in over 80% of water bodies.
 The loss of biodiversity can only be halted if the environmental risk assessment of pesticides is revised.

 Read more https://www.sciencedaily.com/releases/2021/06/210615132129.htm